-St Thomas Centre Nursery School have a legal duty of care to ensure we maintain a safe environment for children.
-If we receive an allegation or concern relating to an incident that has happened when an outside individual or organisation are using our school premises, we will ensure that we follow our school's safeguarding and child protection procedures, which includes reporting allegations to the LADO, Children's Social Care and Police if a crime has been committed.
+Lumen Christi has a legal duty of care to ensure we maintain a safe environment for children.
+If we receive an allegation or concern relating to an incident that has happened when an outside individual or organisation is using our school premises, we will ensure that we follow our school's safeguarding and child protection procedures, which includes reporting allegations to the LADO, Children's Social Care and Police if a crime has been committed.

-It is the role of St Thomas Centre Nursery School's governing body to ensure any organisation that hires the school premises is compliant with the guidance set out in [After-school clubs, community activities and tuition: safeguarding guidance for providers - GOV.UK \(www.gov.uk\)](#) In particular we have embedded within our lease agreement with external organisations the standards and expectations for them to provide evidence and assurance of their safeguarding and child protection procedures.
+It is the role of the School Standards Committee to ensure any organisation that hires the school premises is compliant with the guidance set out in [Out-of-school settings: safeguarding guidance for providers - GOV.UK](#) In particular we have embedded within our lease agreement with external organisations the standards and expectations for them to provide evidence and assurance of their safeguarding and child protection procedures.